luanfaraujo/cyclistic-case-study-en/README.md

 # Cyclistic Bike-Share Case Study
 A case study done using Python and Tableau, encompassing 1 year of data, focusing on answering questions and delivering marketing suggestions to a fictional bike-sharing company about user ridership.
-Study done for the Google Data Analytics Certificate Program.
+Study done as a capstone project for the Google Data Analytics Certificate Program.

 ---